CMU-99P-Fall25-Practicum/Omen/README.md

 Coordinator (`./artefacts/coordinator`) is responsible for executing each step and passing I/O between modules.
 Each module can be executed individually, if that is preferred (see [below](#running-manually) sections).

-Under the hood, the Omen is a pipeline composed of disparate modules with their I/O chained together.
+Under the hood, Omen is a pipeline composed of disparate modules with their I/O chained together.
 See [Module Contracts](MODULE_CONTRACTS.md) for more information about each module's I/O expectations and results.

 ### Running Manually